 - Promote the efficient and proactive pursuit of opportunities.

+Regulatory compliance constitutes the second pillar of the Group Integrated Assurance Framework.
 With the continued growth and expansion of the Group, especially in new geographies and disciplines, regulatory compliance is a large and complex area to understand.
-This in turn requires a structured approach to evaluate compliance failures and ensure adequate responses are initiated timeously to mitigate and avoid any negative impact on the Group's performance.
+This in turn requires a structured approach to evaluate compliance failures and ensure adequate responses are initiated timeously to mitigate and avoid any negative impact on the Group's operations and/or performance.
 The regulatory compliance function provides specific focus on regulatory compliance risk within the context of the Group Integrated Assurance Framework.

 The implementation of the Group Regulatory Compliance Framework focuses on the seamless integration of regulatory compliance (with risk management and internal audit) into business planning, execution and management.

-Leaders, tasked with overall governance but who are not involved in the engine room of the business they govern, require line-ofsight to the mechanics for which they are ultimately accountable.
+Corporate leaders, tasked with overall governance but who are not involved in the engine room of the business they govern, require line-of-sight to the mechanics for which they are ultimately accountable.

-Likewise with risk management, the Board is responsible for the performance of the Group it governs, but is remote from the details that influence (positively or negatively) the outcomes.
-For this reason, leadership requires line-of-sight to the controls, procedures, processes and systems that deliver the outcomes to ensure that they are appropriate, complete, robust and timeous in application.
+Likewise with risk management, the Board is responsible for the performance of the Group it governs, but is remote from the details that influence (positively or negatively) the outcomes of the Group.
+For this reason, leadership requires line-of-sight to the controls, procedures, processes and systems that deliver the outcomes to ensure that they are appropriate, complete, robust and timeously applied.

 The Group has defined four discrete risk environments, being: Strategic, Corporate, Operational and Project.
-Each risk has a specific owner, be it a business platform, operating board or an individual executive.
+Each risk has a specific owner, be it a business platform, operating board or an executive manager.

-In addition, the risk management and internal audit functions, located in the corporate office (and which advise on risk management approaches, methodologies and systems), monitor that risk management is diligently exercised at every level across the Group, and in turn separately report to various constituted boards and committees on both the inherent risk and the residual risk across the Group.
+In addition, the risk management and internal audit functions, located in the corporate office (and which advise on risk management approaches, methodologies and systems), monitor that risk management is diligently exercised at every level across the Group, and in turn separately report to various constituted boards and committees on both inherent and residual risks in each risk area across the Group.
 This reporting is on a materiality basis, so the higher the level of authority, the greater the level of risk filtration.

-As a project-based group, the predominant source of risk is in the project area.
-Murray & Roberts is an international contractor and contracting on a variety of projects, which differ in specification, scope and size, introduces significant risk into the Group.
+As a project-based group, the predominant source of risk for the Group is in the project area.
+Murray & Roberts is an international contractor that contracts on a variety of projects, which differ in contract terms, specification, scope and size, which all introduces significant risk into the Group.

-Critical to the preparation of bids and successful project delivery is the application of two standards to each bid which have been formulated on the basis of the Group’s past performance:
+Critical to the preparation of tenders and successful project delivery is the application of two standards to each bid which have been formulated on the basis of the Group's past performance:

 - Group Schedule of Contracting Principles; and